ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

 Additionally, in Python we have to be much more explicit with our instructions, even needing to remind the computer to actually print out the title-cased essay title.

 Another thing to note is the difference in meaning of punctuation; `.` is a period in English, marking the end of a sentence.
 However, in Python, a `.` joins an **object** (here, the string of text `'no mr. wallace ...'`) and a **method** (here, the `title()` method).
-We will come back around to methods later on in the book, but in a nutshell a method is simply a verb or the action which we want the computer to execute.
+We will come back around to methods later on in the book, but in a nutshell a method is simply a verb or the action which we want the computer to execute on an object.

 !!! info "To `print()` or not to `print()`, that is the question"